 With more than 25 years of experience as an occupational therapy practitioner, manager, and consultant within a variety of rehabilitation, outpatient and community settings that spans four continents, Tiffany Boggis brings to the School of Occupational Therapy a complementary mix of clinical expertise, business prowess, international perspectives and teaching experiences.
 Having had students by her side throughout most of her career, and having taught in a variety of environments both nationally and internationally, Tiffany promotes a collaborative learning and teaching environment.
-Applying her business background with occupational therapy (OT) practice, she is consistently engaged in developing new occupational therapy and interprofessional programs within organizations and the community with an aim to promote the health and well being of marginalized populations, who may not be able to otherwise receive health services.
+Applying her business background with occupational therapy (OT) practice, she is consistently engaged in developing new occupational therapy and interprofessional programs within organizations and the community with an aim to promote the health and well being of marginalized populations, who may not be able to otherwise receive health services both nationally and abroad.

 Tiffany has a passion for novelty and adventure.
 Her reflective side balances the side of her that seeks high adventure.
 Her general curiosity and personal engagement in diverse life occupations support her role as academic faculty member, mentor, and community service provider.
 She lives by the motto “one never works a day in ones life if one does what they love and love what they do.”
 Tiffany loves what she does.

 2002 | Certificate in Intercultural Communications, Institute for Intercultural Communication, Oregon

 1996 | Certificate of Thai Massage, Wat Pho Massage School, Bangkok, Thailand

 1992 | Master of Business Administration, Portland State University, Oregon